zzzsochi/trans/README.rst

 This module translates national characters into similar sounding latin characters (transliteration).
-At the moment, Czech, Greek, Latvian, Polish, Turkish, Russian, Ukrainian and Kazakh alphabets are supported (it covers 99% of needs).
+At the moment, Czech, Greek, Latvian, Polish, Turkish, Russian, Ukrainian, Kazakh and Farsi alphabets are supported (it covers 99% of needs).

 .. contents::